louispy/stripemeter/docs/api/backfill.md

-# Backfill & Event Replay System
+# Backfill & Event Replay System (deprecated endpoints)

 The Backfill & Event Replay System allows you to import historical usage events into StripeMeter for processing and aggregation.
 This system is designed to handle bulk imports safely while maintaining data integrity and watermark consistency.